tomasphn/response_repo/plan.md

 Response.create(response_hash)

 **Todo: tomas**
-- Create Seed data
-- Create check for reactions that sees if reaction with same user_id/prompt_id/and emotion exists already
-- Add validation for reaction that is one of emotions(likes, loves, haha, wow, sad, angry)
+- Add Delete button/methods for responses if they belong to that user
 - Get all the data to prompt page that it needs
   - add response field
   - ability to add reactions